Getting started with Arduino

 arduino uno

-Step 1: Download and Install the IDE Software
+Step 1: Download and Install the Arduino IDE Software

 To get started with Arduino, the first step is to download and install the Integrated Development Environment (IDE) software.
 The Arduino IDE is a cross-platform application that allows you to write, compile, and upload code to your Arduino board.